MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Consider defining service-level indicators (SLIs) and service-level objectives (SLOs) for the entire application and its individual business processes.
 These SLIs and SLOs should align with the specific health signals considered for your health model.
 By doing so, you create a comprehensive definition of health that accurately reflects the achievement of an acceptable service level for the application.

 > [!IMPORTANT]
 > SLIs and SLOs are critical health signals.
-They're key to creating a meaningful definition of health that reflects a desired level of service along with other quality attributes.
+They create a meaningful definition of health that reflects the level of service that you want along with other quality attributes.
-> You can also define service health objectives (SHOs) to capture a desired attainment of health over an aggregated time range.
+> You can also define service health objectives (SHOs) to capture the health that you want to attain over an aggregated time range.

 ### Identify health signals